Liverpool Polytechnic student Caroline Kaye graduated in 1986 with a degree in Fine Art.

 Really successful people who were caught lying on their CVs.
 (The Telegraph, Aug 2016)_, including ...

 Note: the author of this article studied engineering at Hendon Technical College.
-Although it later evolved into a polytechnic and then a university, he does not claim to have studied at either of those institutions.
+Although it later became a polytechnic and then a university, he does not claim to have studied at either of those institutions.